 How Does Pet Insurance Work?

-Pet insurance works basically the same way as human health insurance, helping to pay for large, unexpected expenses for which pet owners would otherwise have trouble paying out-of-pocket.
-Nowadays, there are several companies that offer it, with most allowing you to customize your policy by selecting from several deductible and copay options to find a premium that fits your budget.
+Pet insurance works the same way as human health insurance, helping to pay for large, unexpected expenses for which pet owners would otherwise have trouble paying out-of-pocket.
+Nowadays, several companies offer it, with most allowing you to customize your policy by selecting from several deductible and copay options to find a premium that fits your budget.

 There are basic plans that only cover accidents, some that cover accidents and injuries, and others that cover accidents, injuries, and genetic/hereditary conditions.
 The more comprehensive the coverage, the higher the cost.